-The closing date for applying for a year 7 place was 31 October 2017.
+The closing date for applying for a year 7 place is 31 October 2019.

 When making your application in eAdmissions you should: